VebjornG/currency-converter-react/README.md

 folder.
 This runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.

-Once rendered result will look like the image below.
+Once rendered the result will look like the image below.
 One can easily switch background image in `index.css` by going to [Unsplash](https://unsplash.com) and copy
 the equivalent of the link that is already there.